Menamoste/Menamoste-software/README.md

   + tools.c = Contains all the tools for image manipulation.
   + tools.h = Header for the tools.c with explanations of the functions.

+  + colors.c = Contains the colors functions.
+  + colors.h = Header for the colors.c file.

 + bin - Folder that contains the executable file (can be removed by using the make clean command).